 The skyscraper on the right is the Yokohama Landmark Tower (横浜ランドマークタワ), the third highest building in Japan.

 (ラブライブ!
 Rabu Raibu!)

 As part of a competition to determine the group’s leader, everyone goes to Akihabara (秋葉原) to pass out promotional flyers.
-Check out my in-depth photo-essay on Akihabara, published yesterday.
+Check out my photo-essay on Akihabara, published yesterday.